Herman Miller Aeron vs Steelcase Leap: Ultimate Showdown

 3. Aesthetics & Design.

-This category is very subjective, so I won’t linger on it for very long.
+Looks are very subjective, so I won’t linger on it for very long.

 (Related: Herman Miller Mirra 2: Poor Man’s Aeron?)